 It can get downright cold at Burning Man: Tips about coats and jackets

-My philosophy about the cold and Burning Man is you can’t put on what you didn’t pack.
-It’s true: there are “warm years” in Black Rock City, though rare is the year that there aren’t at least a few cold nights (and mornings).
-And some years the entire event is downright abysmally cold while other years it can be surprisingly balmy and warm even late into the night.
+Temps at Burning Man can get rather cold at night.
+Bone-chillingly cold.
+My philosophy about the cold and Burning Man is simple: you can’t put on what you didn’t pack.
+Now, it’s true: there are, indeed, “warm years” at Black Rock City, though rare is the year that there aren’t at least a few cold nights (and mornings) throughout the event.
+And some years the entire event is downright abysmally cold while other years it can be surprisingly balmy and warm, even late into the night.

 Check the weather